lindgrengroup/longitudinal_primarycare/adiposity/scripts/README.md

 ### Mixture models - ARCHIVED
 1. **5_baseline_models.R** - Run linear and spline mixed effects models in each sex- and ancestry-specific stratum (as above) with k = 1 to establish baseline model before increasing k.
 Outcome is adjusted trait value (adjusted for baseline age, baseline age-squared, baseline adiposity trait, number of follow-up years and number of follow-up measures, first 21 genetic principal components, and sex in sex-combined analyses) Calculate BIC to compare linear and spline models.
 2. **6_stepwise_models.R** - After picking best baseline model (linear), run stepflexmix to go through k = 1:10.
 Plot BIC for each k-value and save the best model (with lowest BIC).

+### Spline mixed models - ARCHIVED
+1. **6_slopes.R** - Perform mixed effects regression for each trait on linear and non-linear (spline) terms for age in the fixed and random effects, with the best model calculated by BIC.
+Calculate random + fixed effect coefficients for age-related terms for each individual, remove outliers > 5 S.D. away from mean in each term.
+Plot model predictions.
+Parses trait as command line argument, so submit jobs with **6_submit_slopes.sh**
+2. **7_find_clusters.R** - Cluster the fixed + random effect coefficients generated in the previous script with mixture model clustering, stepping through 1:6 clusters allowing for varying shape, variance, etc. Assign individuals to clusters.